-Israeli Supreme Court says minister barred over tax offenses
+Israeli high court bars minister amid legal overhaul rift

 The high court ruled that Aryeh Deri, the influential head of the ultra-Orthodox Shas party who has served repeatedly in Netanyahu’s previous governments, is disqualified from serving as a minister after he was convicted last year for tax offenses and placed on probation as part of a plea deal.
 Deri has pledged not to quit.

+“Most of the judges on the panel decided that this appointment suffers from extreme unreasonability, and therefore the prime minister must remove Deri from his position,” the court said in a statement.

-The much-anticipated ruling comes as Israel is being roiled by a dispute over sweeping changes to the country’s legal system, which critics say will place too much power in the hands of the government and weaken the Supreme Court.
-Proponents say it will correct a power imbalance between the executive and judicial branches.
+The much-anticipated ruling comes as Israel is being roiled by a dispute over sweeping changes to the country’s legal system.
+One such proposal the government is considering is the elimination of the “reasonability” test when reviewing government decisions.

+Critics say the various changes at issue would place too much power in the hands of the government and weaken the Supreme Court.
+Proponents say they would correct a power imbalance between the executive and judicial branches.

 Netanyahu will now have to decide whether he abides by the court ruling and fires his key ally, Deri — or takes the dispute with the judicial system up a notch and defies it.
+A spokesman for Netanyahu had no immediate comment.

+Dr. Amir Fuchs, senior researcher at the Israel Democracy Institute, said Netanyahu is unlikely to ignore the ruling because then he’d be in contempt of court and there is no appealing a Supreme Court decision.

+“I am sure that he will abide by the ruling.
+It doesn’t mean that he will respect the ruling,” Fuchs said.
+“What will probably happen is that they will do very quick legislation that will enable him to appoint Deri again.”

 The ruling carries potentially troublesome consequences for Netanyahu’s coalition.
 Some Shas members have urged Netanyahu to find a solution that would grant Deri the title they say he deserves as head of a mid-sized party.
 Otherwise, the party could bolt the coalition, which would shrink Netanyahu’s 64-seat majority by 11 seats in the 120-member Knesset.